-“Alex was diagnosed with bowel cancer in 2016 and after two and a half years of exceptional care under Dr Lorraine Chantrill, he was unfortunately taken from us far too soon,” says John.
+“Alex was diagnosed with bowel cancer in 2016 and after two and a half years of exceptional care under Dr Lorraine Chantrill, Chair of the GI Cancer Institute, he was unfortunately taken from us far too soon,” says John.

 “If Alex had have been under another doctor’s care, we would never have been introduced to the GI Cancer Institute, and we would never have learnt about the importance of funding for new clinical trials in improving treatment options and outcomes,” says John.

-That’s a large part of the reason John has signed up to the Gutsy Cape to Cape Challenge taking place in September this year.
+That’s a large part of the reason John undertook the Gutsy Cape to Cape Challenge in September 2019.